JQGoh/multivariate_time_series_pipeline/README.md

 Multivariate Time Series Pipeline
 ==============================

 A demonstration of building a tractable, feature engineering pipeline for multivariate time series.
+Read more in the article [Building a Tractable, Feature Engineering Pipeline for Multivariate Time Seires](https://www.kdnuggets.com/2022/03/building-tractable-feature-engineering-pipeline-multivariate-time-series.html) published on the KDnuggets.

 ## Quick Start
 1. Install the required Python packages.
 Installation in a virtual environment is recommended, see [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for an example.